gshood2/joeybot/README.md

 - A .env file is used to supply your bot's token and other pieces of data.

 # Netcat
-- Netcat is required for the status command to work
+- Netcat is required on the machine running the bot for the status command to work